List of Power Rangers Samurai characters: Antonio Garcia

 He would later appear in Super Megaforce alongside his teammates as part of an army who came to the aid of the Megaforce Rangers.

 In "The Rescue," Antonio and Mentor were captured by an army of Moogers to lead the other rangers into a Mooger trap.
-While captured, Ji admits to Antonio that he thought he was trouble and a hindrance and was going to jeopardize their missions because of his facetious and jovial personality, but after seeing all the contributions Antonio brought to the team, he is now glad he is a part of the team and fully accepts him as a Samurai Ranger.
+While captured, Ji admits to Antonio that he thought he was trouble and a hindrance and was going to jeopardize their missions because of his facetious and jovial personality, but after seeing all the contributions Antonio brought to the team, (programming the ClawZord, Black Box, and LightZord) he is now glad he is a part of the team and fully accepts him as a Samurai Ranger.

 As the Gold Ranger, he is the Samurai of Light and his personal weapon is the Barracuda Blade (a wakizashi that he uses in his high speed slash attacks, reminiscent of Iaido).
 The Barracuda Blade's special attack is the "Barracuda Bite", which slashes an enemy multiple times with energy strikes at incredible speeds.
 He pilots the Octo Zord and the Claw Zord.
 He also controls the Light Zord as his secondary weapon which can also be enlarged to fight alongside the Megazord.
 The Light Zord's Signature move is the "Scattershot."
 The kanji on the LightZord's abdomen is "侍", which translates to "Samurai".

 Antonio returns in Super Ninja Steel.

 Antonio is portrayed by Steven Skyler.
 As a child, Antonio is portrayed by Connor Kerrigan.
 Voiced by Jeremy Birchall in the Clash of the Red Rangers: The Movie.
 (Note: Antonio Garcia is portrayed by Jeremy Birchall (voice only) during this episode as Steven Skyler is absent during filming.)